-How do you parent a challenging or rebellious older child?
-Gain a fresh perspective in this encouraging article about trusting God with your parenting.
+How do you parent a challenging or rebellious child?
+Gain a fresh perspective in this encouraging article about trusting God with your children.

 Featured post by Anne from The Fitly Spoken Word

 “I’m going to write as unneatly as I can tomorrow!”

 Accompanied by a scowl on the face, a pencil slammed on to the table, and arms crossed in defiance, these words were uttered fiercely by my 7-year-old son in response to our efforts to make him write neatly on his homework.
 This was no empty threat, either!
 I don’t think his teacher will ever forget the next day, when he followed through on his threat… and then some!

 To one extent or another, every child rebels.
 It’s the human condition, a result of The Fall and subsequent curse on mankind.
 Some children, however, seem determined to learn everything – and I mean everything! – the hard way.
 And some children wear their rebellious spirit proudly on their sleeve, daring you to do something about it.